noorfatimah-iqbalhusain/Wiztaqnia/README.md

 At **Wiztaqnia®**, I believe:
 > "Technology should empower everyone.
 I research trends, test applications, and share what actually works—so you can build wisely and innovate ethically."

-If you are a hobbyist, engineer, or someone interested in understanding how things work, I am glad you are here.
+If you are a hobbyist, engineer, or someone interested in understanding how things work, I am glad you are here!

 ## Explore